$1,000 minimum order|Contact us for questions

 • That a PMA structure will definitively protect you from FDA enforcement.
 It may help, but it has not been battle-tested for this specific use case.

 • That peptide therapy is "FDA-approved."
-It is not.
+Some peptides are.
+Others are not.
 It is investigational, and participants should understand that clearly.

 If you have legal questions about your practice's exposure, we encourage you to consult a healthcare attorney.
 PPRN is a research network, not a law firm.